spatialos/gdk-for-unity/docs/content/glossary.md

 launching SpatialOS itself.
 SpatialOS sets up the [world](#spatialos-world) based on a [snapshot](#snapshot), then starts up the [server-workers](#worker) needed to run the world.
 There are two types of deployment: local and cloud.

-[Local deployments (SpatialOS documentation)](https://docs.improbable.io/reference/cloud/shared/deploy/deploy-local) allow you to start the [SpatialOS Runtime](#spatialos-runtime) locally to test changes quickly.
+[Local deployments](https://docs.improbable.io/reference/cloud/shared/deploy/deploy-local) allow you to start the [SpatialOS Runtime](#spatialos-runtime) locally to test changes quickly.

-As their name suggests, [cloud deployments (SpatialOS documentation)](https://docs.improbable.io/reference/latest/shared/deploy/deploy-cloud) run in the cloud on [nodes](#node).
+As their name suggests, [cloud deployments](https://docs.improbable.io/reference/latest/shared/deploy/deploy-cloud) run in the cloud on [nodes](#node).
 They allow you to share your game with other people, and run your game at a scale not possible on one local machine.
 Once a cloud deployment is running, you can connect [game clients](#game-client) to it using the [Launcher](#launcher).

 > Related:
 >